lme4/lme4/README.md

 lme4pureR
 =========

-A pure R implementation of the numerical steps in lmer
+A pure R implementation of the numerical steps in lmer and glmer.